 It will keep in the fridge for a few days, but we made ours in advance and put it in the freezer.
 It turned out really well.

 This time, we made two small ones with this mixture, a large one is too much if there’s only two of you.
 You only need a small slice.

 You can eat it as it is or with some whipped coconut cream (add whatever ‘flavouring’ you like ;-)), cashew nut cream or coconut yogurt.

-This mixture also forms the basis of Christmas Truffles which are great as a gift or if you want to to freeze small bites rather than a single pudding.
+You might also like my recipe for Christmas Truffles which are great as a gift or if you want to freeze small treats rather than make a whole pudding.

 For the mould, you can use a pudding bowl, a cereal bowl or in our case, a Tupperware bowl!
 I’m not fond of plastic, but sometimes there is no other option and as we wanted to freeze the pud, that’s what we used, 2 small plastic bowls with lids.
 You could line the bowl(s) with parchment to make them easier to remove, although we found they it came out of the plastic bowl quite easily.

 1 Cup chopped Medjool Dates, pitted & chopped